 setTimeoutfor the actual fire time.
 Alarms are accurate to the second;setTimeouthandles the sub-second precision once the worker is awake.

 chrome.storage.local:won_pending,outbid,auth_required, orfailed.
-If we opened the tab ourselves, close it.
+If Zero Hour opened the tab itself, it closes it.

 30 seconds after the auction's official end time, the worker fetches the listing's public page once more to verify the final result.
 If the snipe was marked won_pending and the public page confirms you won, the status becomes won and the winning price is recorded.
 If you were outbid in the closing seconds, the status updates to outbid.